raspberrypilearning/getting-started-scratch/en/step_11.md

 * It might take a few experiments to your project to work in the way you planned.

-<mark>The below could be a collaspe 'How to quickly check your code is working'.</mark>
+Here are some tips that can help you to debug a project when it isn't doing what you want it to do:

+--- collapse ---
+---
+title: Run smaller pieces of code
+---

-You don't have to run a whole program to check whether the last few new blocks you have added work.
+You don't have to run a whole program to check whether the last few new blocks you have added work

 * Click on a block in the **Code editor** to run it - it's a quick way to check a block is working as you expect it to.

 * A set of blocks can be tested on their own by dragging them away from their **containing** script, tested by clicking on them, and then dragged back to the main script.

-<mark>The below could be a collaspe 'How to quickly check your code is working'.</mark>

-<mark>We haven't shown how to add comments.
-This could be added to as a collapse in the Invent project.
-'How to add comments to your program.'</mark>

-* Add comments to blocks, sets of blocks and/or scripts.
-Use everyday language to explain what the purpose of the code is i.e. what does it 'do'.
-Comments can be useful for you when coming back to a program or for other wanting to understand your program.
+--- /collapse ---

+--- collapse ---
+---
+title: Add temporary delays
+---

 * Slow down the **execution** of your code when it's run by adding a temporary `wait`{:class="block3control"} or `wait until key pressed`{:class="block3control"} block.

---- task ---
+--- /collapse ---

 --- collapse ---
 ---
+title: Show variables on the stage
+---

+If your project uses variables to store data then it can be helpful to show those variables on the stage.

+Click on the checkbox next to a variable in the Variables menu to show or hide it on the stage.

+Does the variable always have the value that you expect?

+--- /collapse ---

+--- collapse ---
+---
+title: Add comments
+---

+Add comments to blocks, sets of blocks and/or scripts.
+Use everyday language to explain what the code does.
+Sometimes this will make you realise that your code doesn't actually do what you want it to do!

+Comments are useful for when you want to understand your code later and they help others to understand your projects.

+--- /collapse ---

+There are common problems that lots of beginners (and experts!) experience in Scratch.

+--- collapse ---
+---

-title: Debugging tips
+title: Debugging tips for specific problems

 ---